Tatum has 32 to help Celtics hold off Beal, Wizards 116-107

 Russell Westbrook was in action just two days after dislocating a finger on his right hand late in Washington’s loss to Philadelphia on Wednesday night.
 He played with his right ring and pinkie fingers taped together.
 He finished with 12 points on 4-of-16 shooting from the field.

-Daniel Theis started at center for Boston and picked up two quick fouls, prompting coach Brad Stevens to play second-year, 7-foot-5 Tacko Fall for just the second time this season.
+Daniel Theis started at center for Boston and picked up two quick fouls, prompting Stevens to play second-year, 7-foot-5 Tacko Fall for just the second time this season.
 Fall made the most of the opportunity, coming up with a block at the rim on Westbrook in the first quarter.
 He also was the recipient of an alley-oop from Brown in the second.

+“The coaches have been on me to just stay ready,” Fall said.
+“The game has slowed down a lot which has made my game a lot easier. … I know I belong, it’s just a matter of going out there and doing my job on a consistent basis.”

 TIP-INS